 We wait a fair while and have about 3 passport checks, and we also get weighed on luggage scales!
-Finally we are meeting our pilot and co-pilot, and walking the tarmac.
+Finally, we are meeting our pilot and co-pilot, and walking on the tarmac.
 We are given headphones, and because my son is the smallest, we end up at the tapered back.

 Once we are in the air, the little windows are closed, and pretty soon the co-pilot is telling is where to look to see the lines.
-About 10 minutes into the flight I feel really nauseas.
+About 10 minutes into the flight I feel really nauseous.
 I’m worried, as it is usually my son that is ill, and if I feel bad, I dread to think about his stomach.
 Unfortunately feeling ill gets so bad I feel I can barely hang in there.
 It is all I can think about.
-I try to focus in the camera, but this makes me feel worse.
+I try to get a clear focus on the camera, but this makes me feel worse.
 So sadly I miss a couple of good photos.

-They cal this “the hand”, but if you look closely it looks pretty much like an upside down bird.
+They call this “the hand”, but if you look closely it looks pretty much like an upside-down bird.

 We head back to the terminal, and we all sit there for about 15 minutes.
 We are unable to function.
 We hover between needing air, and not stillness.